How to share Serial port over LAN

 As serial ports can work both ways - send to or receive data from devices - devices connected to them can send and receive data simultaneously.

 A special controller chip - the Universal Asynchronous Receiver/ Transmitter (UART) - is used to ensure proper functioning of the ports.
 It receives the parallel output of computer's system bus and then transforms it into serial form.
 UART chips most often feature a special built-in buffer for caching data from the system, while it is being processed to be sent to COM port.
-Data they buffer can be from 16 to 64 kilobytes.
+Data they buffer serial over LAN can be from 16 to 64 kilobytes.
 Most of serial ports transfer data at 115 Kbps, while higher speed serial ports can reach the speed up to 460 Kbps.

 COM ports usage